mfgrillo/meta-messages-sentiment-analysis/README.md

 For some interesting outcom

 For starters, we can see hourly trends for message sentiment.
 Immediately we see that the majority of my messages are neutral in sentiment.
 This would for example be descriptive of purely informative messages.
 However, messages tend to be more positive during the morning, and balance out later during the evening.
 Maybe I'm grumpy when I'm sleepy?
-Until we hook me up to some EEG's, your guess is as good as mine.
+Until we hook me up to an EEG, your guess is as good as mine.

 ![Hourly](https://i.imgur.com/CUkSt0o.png)